fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 Leave the rest of the parameters as they are until you have reason to try different values.

 After clicking 'OK' in the above dialog, you will be presented with the following window where you can fine tune the amount of kerning between these two classes.
-For example in the screenshot above, 2 classes have been created, one class containing the 'T' character, and one class containing the 'o' character.
+For example in the second screenshot below, 2 classes have been created, one class containing the 'T' character, and one class containing the 'o' character.

 <img src="images/kern_classes_1.png" />